One Simple Mission: To Help Good People Through Hard Times

 To understand your options, it helps to know a little about how foreclosure often works in Texas.
 Many home loans here are secured by a deed of trust that allows the lender or mortgage servicer to use a nonjudicial process.
 This usually involves a series of written notices, followed by a posted sale date if the default is not addressed.

-In Harris County and other counties that include the greater Houston area, foreclosure auctions are commonly scheduled on the first Tuesday of the month at designated locations such as county courthouse steps.
+In Harris County and other counties that include the greater Houston area, foreclosure auctions are commonly scheduled on the first Tuesday of the month at designated locations such as the county courthouse steps.
 The specific timing and details are controlled by state law and the documents you signed at closing.
 Lenders generally must provide certain notices before they can move forward with a sale, but the windows to respond are often short.

 Those notices can be confusing, especially when you are already under stress.
 Some letters may offer the chance to bring the loan current, while others outline an intended sale date.
 When you bring this paperwork to us, we walk through what each notice means and which dates truly matter.
 This helps you avoid relying on rumors or guesswork.